0xPolygonMiden/miden-base/docs/introduction/get-started/p2p-private.md

 2. First, sync the accounts.

     ```shell
-    miden-client sync # Make sure we have an updated view of the state
+    miden sync # Make sure we have an updated view of the state
     ```

 3. Get the second note id.

     ```sh
-    miden-client input-notes list
+    miden input-notes list
     ```

 4. Have the second account consume the note.

     ```sh
-    miden-client tx new consume-notes <regular-account-ID-B> <input-note-id>
+    miden tx new consume-notes <regular-account-ID-B> <input-note-id>
     ```

     !!! tip